-Queen Maeve is Ireland's most imposing neolithic monument built in a stunning and highly visible location, the focus of the other monuments scattered across the neolithic landscape of County Sligo and several adjoining .
+Queen Maeve's cairn is Ireland's most imposing neolithic monument built in a stunning and highly visible location, the focus of the other monuments scattered across the neolithic landscape of County Sligo and several adjoining .

 There is a wide panoramic view for 40-60 km in all directions: the mountain and cairn are foresights when viewed from sites such as Shreeloga Hill to the west, near the Ceide Fields.
 An observer on the cairn on Shreeloga could watch the equinox sun rising over Knocknarea to the east, where the mountain appears clearly, framed by the Dartry mountains to the north and the Ox mountains to the south.
 The same applies to Shee Lugh, the cairn on the summit of Moytura where the summer solstice sun sets behind Knocknarea.
 Sheemor, the large unopened passage-grave in County Leitrim, is also on a midsummer sunset alignment to Knocknarea.

 The Queen Maeve's cairn is probably one of the best preserved monuments of

 its kind remaining in Ireland, and gives a fair idea of the original shape and form of this

 type of monument - a truncated cone with a flat platform.
 The top

 is slightly dished, as is the flat top of nearby Carns Hill West.
 While the cairn is incredibly well-preserved, the monument has suffered greatly from the excesses of modern tourism, and the monument is covered with scars caused by all the people climbing on the cairn.
 If you visit Queen Maeve's cairn, please respect the monument and do not climb on it.

 The stone used to build the cairn was quarried nearby: a massive hollow remains about 300 meters from the monument.
 The cairn may have been covered with chunks of white quartz crystal.
 The source for quartz is